Adele: 2018–present: 30 and Las Vegas residency

 Adele was reportedly working on her fourth studio album by 2018.
 On 5 May 2019, her 31st birthday, Adele posted several black-and-white pictures of herself on her Instagram account celebrating the occasion along with a message reflecting on the preceding year.
 The message ended with, "30 will be a drum n bass record to spite you".
 Media outlets took the post as an indication that a new album was on the way.
 On 15 February 2020, Adele announced at a friend's wedding that her fourth studio album would be out by September 2020.
 However, she later confirmed that the album's production and release had been delayed due to the COVID-19 pandemic.
 Adele made her first television appearance in almost four years by hosting the 24 October 2020 episode of Saturday Night Live, with musical guest H.E.R.

-On 1 October 2021, projections and billboards of the number "30" appeared on significant landmarks and buildings in different cities around the world, fuelling speculation that Adele was responsible, and that 30 would be the title of her fourth album.
+On 1 October 2021, projections and billboards of the number "30" appeared on significant landmarks and buildings in different cities around the world, fuelling speculation that the number was connected to Adele, and that 30 would be the title of her fourth album.
 Soon after, Adele's website and social media accounts matched the aesthetic of the projections and billboards, hinting that her new album would be titled 30, which was subsequently confirmed.
 On 5 October 2021, Adele announced her single "Easy on Me" for release on 15 October.
 A release date of 19 November 2021 was announced for the album shortly thereafter.
 On 7 October, Adele was announced to be the November cover star on both Vogue and British Vogue, the first person to simultaneously cover both publications at the same time.
 On 15 October, Adele released "Easy on Me" to a positive reception, breaking Spotify and Amazon Music records for most streams for a song in a day.
 The song debuted at number one on the UK Singles Chart, Adele's third UK number one, and had the highest first-week sales for a single since January 2017.
 Reaching the top of the Billboard Hot 100, it is her fifth US number-one single.
 On 28 October 2021, pre-sale tickets for her two concerts in Hyde Park, London, scheduled for 1 and 2 July 2022, sold out in less than an hour.
 The total number of tickets sold were 130,000, without prior promotion.
 More than 1.3 million people attempted to buy tickets for these two concerts.
 Jim King, CEO of the European Festivals division at AEG stated that Adele "could have sold several million tickets to the shows, such is the demand for her".